Steve Bannon indicted, surrenders to New York authorities to face charges - WSGW 790 AM & 100.5 FM

 Former Trump adviser Steve Bannon was indicted and surrendered to New York state prosecutors Thursday morning.

-Bannon faces two counts of money laundering in the 2nd degree and one count of conspiracy in the fourth degree for his part in a “Build the Wall” group that raised millions on promises to build a wall along the U.S.-Mexico border, but allegedly pocketed some of those donations.
+Bannon faces charges for his part in a “Build the Wall” group that raised millions on promises to build a wall along the U.S.-Mexico border, but allegedly pocketed some of those donations.
+The charges are two counts of money laundering in the second degree, one count of conspiracy in the fourth degree, scheme to defraud in the first degree and conspiracy in the fifth degree..

 The Manhattan district attorney and New York attorney general will hold a press conference Thursday afternoon on the charges.